Fish and Wildlife Service, Interior.

 In accordance with our joint policy published in the Federal Register on July 1, 1994 (59 FR 34270), we will seek the expert opinions of at least three appropriate and independent specialists regarding this proposed rule.
 The purpose of peer review is to ensure that our listing determinations for these species are based on scientifically sound data, assumptions, and analyses.
 We will invite these peer reviewers to comment during the public comment period.

 We will consider all comments and information we receive during the comment period on this proposed rule during preparation of a final rulemaking.
 Accordingly, the final decision may differ from this proposal.

 The Act provides for one or more public hearings on this proposal, if requested.
 Requests must be received within 45 days after the date of publication of this proposal in the Federal Register.
 Such requests must be sent to the address shown in the FOR FURTHER INFORMATION CONTACT section.
 We will schedule public hearing on this proposal, if any are requested, and announce the dates, times, and places of those hearings, as well as how to obtain reasonable accommodations, in the Federal Register and local newspapers at least 15 days before the hearing.

-Persons needing reasonable accommodations to attend and participate in a public hearing should contact the Utah Ecological Service Field Office at (801) 975-3330 as soon as possible.
+Persons needing reasonable accommodations to attend and Start Printed Page 47611participate in a public hearing should contact the Utah Ecological Service Field Office at (801) 975-3330 as soon as possible.
 To allow sufficient time to process requests, please call no later than one week before the hearing date.
 Information regarding this proposed rule is available in alternative formats upon request.